Table of Contents

 - Gustillo III

-2) Based on Extent of fracture line :
+Based on the extent of the fracture line

 The Healing Process